braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 Select segments to target, then distribute its members across your selected variants and the optional [control group](#including-a-control-group).
 For best practices around choosing a segment to test with, see [Choosing a segment](#choosing-a-segment).

 For push, email, and webhook campaigns scheduled to send once, you can also use an [optimization](#optimizations).
-This will reserve a portion of your target audience from the A/B test and hold them for a second, optimized send based on the results from the first test.
+This will reserve a portion of your target audience from the A/B test and hold them for a second optimized send based on the results from the first test.

 ### Control group {#including-a-control-group}